kiyanmair/shift-sync/CONTRIBUTING.md

 1. **Register your constructor**

-    Add your constructor function to the `switch` statement in either [source.go](./internal/source/source.go) or [destination.go](./internal/destination/destination.go).
+    Update the example `init` function body to reference your integration name and constructor function.
-    Use the integration's type as the `case` value.
+    The name should have the format `integration_name` and will match against `type` values in the configuration file.